What is tartan? An iconic Scottish cloth loved by top designers.

 What does the word ‘tartan’ mean?

 Some writers give the origin of the word as French ‘tiretane’, though this may simply refer to a kind of material of French origin.
 Others say the first mention of tartan is in the Exchequer Roles of the Lord Treasurer of the Scottish court of King James V in 1538 where there is an order for a bale of cloth of ‘Heland Tartane’, the material being used for ‘hoiss to the the Kingis Grace’ – perhaps a new pair of tartan trews for the King.

 However, some writers argue that this still refers to material of French origin (ie tiretane) and that the ‘Heland’ part simply indicates the cut of the finished garment.
 Even more mysterious is the fact that tartan is an English (or Scots) word in any case and that the word for striped cloth in Gaelic is usually breacan (cf Gaelic breac – piebald or spotted).

-(Pictured here) What is tartan?
-It’s the de rigeur outfit for a pipe band.
+(Pictured here) Tartan is the de rigeur outfit for a pipe band.
 This one is the Dufftown and District Pipe band, parading along the main street of Aberlour, Moray.

 Dyeing Tartan Cloth